Tag Archives: 2019 Films

 Reduced to a job as a cocktail waitress at a local casino, she encourages Maggie to make friends.
 Maggie falls into the popular crowd as Erica reconnects with high-school friends who are mostly the parents of Maggie’s new friends.

-Sue Ann (Spencer) bonds with the cool kids by purchasing them booze and holding parties in her basement much to the displeasure of the parents.
+Sue Ann (Spencer) bonds with the cool kids by purchasing them alcohol and hosting parties in her basement, much to the displeasure of her parents.

-The incorporation of a place in the house to avoid is a common horror gimmick that always works well.
-Inevitably, someone will venture to that area of the house and a secret is revealed.
+The incorporation of a place in the house to avoid is a typical horror gimmick that always works well.
+Inevitably, someone will venture into that area of the house, and a secret will be revealed.
 Ma is no different in this regard.

-How wonderful to see more diversity, and specifically among the African-American population, represented in the horror genre.
-Typically, other than at best being cast as a best friend or in small supporting roles, the horror genre has been an all-white affair.
+It’s terrific to see more diversity, particularly among the African-American population, represented in the horror genre.
+Typically, the horror genre has been an all-white affair, with actors of color often cast as best friends or in minor supporting roles at best.

 The film belongs to Spencer.